mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

            - goal is to find the parameters of a Deep Neural Network (DNN) that best describes the data distribution, by iteratively approximating and maximizing the log-likelihood function.
            - assumption that the data distribution around each prototype is isotropic Gaussian

-         - Related works: MoCo
-           - Deep unsupervised Clustering: not transferable?
+         - Related works: MoCo, Deep unsupervised Clustering: not transferable?

          - Prototypical Contrastive Learning (PCL)
            - See the math notes from section 3

     - Figure 2 - Overview of methods

          - <embed src="https://mxahan.github.io/PDF_files/Prototypical_CL.pdf" width="100%" height="850px"/>

 18. Caron, Mathilde, Ishan Misra, Julien Mairal, Priya Goyal, Piotr Bojanowski, and Armand Joulin.
 "Unsupervised learning of visual features by contrasting cluster assignments." arXiv preprint arXiv:2006.09882 (2020).

       - SwAV (online algorithm) [swapped assignments between multiple vies of same image]